Anna Brożek: Life

-Brożek studied piano at the Academy of Music in Kraków in 1999-2004, and at the Fryderyk Chopin University of Music in 2006-2008.
-At the same time, she studied philosophy at the Pontifical University of John Paul II from 1999-2003.
+Brożek studied piano at the Academy of Music in Kraków in 1999–2004, and at the Fryderyk Chopin University of Music in 2006–2008.
+At the same time, she studied philosophy at the Pontifical University of John Paul II from 1999 to 2003.
 Between 2004 and 2006, she completed her PhD studies in philosophy at Warsaw University, gaining her habilitation in 2008, and titular professorship in 2015.

 She currently works at the Department of Logical Semiotics at the Faculty of Philosophy, University of Warsaw, where she is the head of the Laboratory of the Methodology of the Humanities - and the Lvov-Warsaw School Research Center.
 She is also a member of the Scientific Council of Collegium Invisibile.
-For the term of 2016-2021, she was elected to the Academy of Young Scholars of the Polish Academy of Sciences.
+For the term of 2016–2021, she was elected to the Academy of Young Scholars of the Polish Academy of Sciences.
 She became a winner of the 2017 National Science Center Award in the field of humanities, social sciences and art.